moby/moby/docs/admin/logging/fluentd.md

 The `labels` and `env` options each take a comma-separated list of keys.
 If there is collision between `label` and `env` keys, the value of the `env` takes precedence.
 Both options add additional fields to the extra attributes of a logging message.

+### fluentd-async-connect

+Docker connects to Fluentd in the background.
+Messages are buffered until the connection is established.

 ## Fluentd daemon management with Docker